 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, North Dakota has shorter wait times than the national average.
-The average approval is slightly below the national average by 5.2%, sitting at 49.1% currently in 2020.
+The average approval is also slightly ahead of the national average as well.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in North Dakota & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in North Dakota.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.